• Heritage Christian Jan 2024

 You haven’t been to a splash pad until you’ve tried out the one at Waterfall Junction!
 It is massive and will have your kiddos laughing and playing in the summer sun for hours.

-Recently, the splash pad got a bit of an upgrade and now features soft, rubber flooring making it much less slippery and easier on little toes, however, water shoes are still a great idea.
+The splash pad features soft, rubber flooring making it not as slippery as some splash pads in town, and it’s easy on little toes too.
+However, water shoes are still a great idea.

 Think of the splash pad as 2 separate levels.
 The largest and first area includes a 25-foot waterfall surrounded by several water sprays all around.
 From here, your children can play and walk through a pretend stream complete with running water.